canvasxyz/canvas/examples/chat-server/README.md

 # @canvas-js/example-chat-server

-This is an example of a replication server for a the `chat-example.canvas.xyz` chat application.
+This is an example of a replication server for the `chat-example.canvas.xyz` chat application.

 ## Local development